BasicWolf/zblog/src/content/articles/2020_07_18_python_and_dependency_injection.rst

 Our world runs on dependencies.
 However, is it a concrete dependency or just its abstract capabilities that we depend upon?

-Imagine that you have to make a phone call over GSM phone network.
+Imagine that you have to make a phone call.
-Does it matter, whether you use an IPhone, an Android device, or even a good-old stationary phone?
+Does it matter, whether you use an IPhone, an Android device, or a good old stationary phone?

 You are probably reading this article from a screen - be it a monitor, a mobile device,